tscanlin/developers.optimizely.com/src/content/ios/getting-started/index.md

        2. Background the app so that events are sent to our servers.
 <br  />
 5. Once you've checked all these steps, you're ready to release to the app store!
 To learn more about how to use Optimizely's editor and get additional testing ideas, you can check out our articles in [Optiverse](https://help.optimizely.com/hc/en-us/sections/200666084-Mobile-Optimization).

-<h2 id="setup-with-swift">(Optional) SDK Setup with Swift</h2>

-1. Follow the installation steps above through [Step 2](#installation).
-2. Add an additional import statement for Optimizely: `import Optimizely`.
-3. The Objective-C `Project Code`, which you can find by selecting the appropriate iOS Project in your [Optimizely Dashboard](https://www.optimizely.com/dashboard) will need to be modified for a Swift project.
-For more details on finding your `Project Code`, you can refer back to [Step 1: Create an iOS project](#accountcreation).
-The original Objective-C project code should look like:

-      ```obj-c
-      [Optimizely startOptimizelyWithAPIToken:@"YOUR_API_TOKEN" launchOptions:launchOptions];
-      ```
-Copy your API token, and add the following to the beginning of `application:didFinishLaunchingWithOptions:` in your app delegate:

-      ```swift
-      Optimizely.startOptimizelyWithAPIToken("YOUR_API_TOKEN", launchOptions: launchOptions)

-      // The rest of your initialization code...
-      ```
-*Note: We recommend putting this code at the beginning of your `application:didFinishLaunchingWithOptions:` function.*
-4. At this point, you can jump back to [adding a URL scheme](#urlschemeInfo) in **Add Your App Token** and follow along with the rest of the setup instructions.

 ## Advanced Setup